tencentyun/intlcloud-documents/product/监控与管理/访问控制/用户指南/角色管理/基本概念_intl.md

 Before you get started with roles, please get familiar with the basic terms, including role, service role, custom role, role entity and permission policy.
 To learn more about terms, see [Glossary](https://cloud.tencent.com/document/product/598/18564).

 ### Role
-A role refers to a virtual Tencent Clould identity that has specific permissions to determine what a role entity (See Role Identity below) can do or cannot do in Tencent Cloud.
+A role refers to a virtual Tencent Clould identity that has specific permissions to determine what a role entity (See [Role Entity]) can do or cannot do in Tencent Cloud.
 Therefore, you create a role, instead of a user or a user group, to control access to your Tencent Cloud resources on you behalf.
 CAM supports two types of roles:
 - Service (preset) role: A predefined role that a service assumes to access your Tecent Cloud resources on your behalf.
 You must authorize a service role for the service to assume.
 - Custom roles: A role that you can customize the servie to assume.
 This allows you to flexibly create role entities and grant permissions to the role based on your needs.